tommycacatian/ExpenseManager/README.md

-this is just a expense manager project for sample purposes
+Welcome to Tommy's Expense manager. unfortunately this page is not availble and undercnstruction.